tklynsma/lem2/README.md

 ```

 ## Example
 LEM2 requires a data set containing only categorical attributes and decision values labeled by an expert.
 One such dataset is the Tic-Tac-Toe Endgame Dataset found [here](https://archive.ics.uci.edu/ml/datasets/Tic-Tac-Toe+Endgame).
-First, load the data:
+First, load the data and separate the attribute values from the decision values:

 ```python
 >>> import numpy as np